wolfskaempf/jurymatic/README.md

 1. Download the latest release from the releases section.
 2. Unpack it and open the folder it contains.
-3. Double-click on `install.cmd`.
+3. Double-click on `install.bat`.
-4. Enter your computer's password when asked.
+4. Allow the program to be executed despite security warnings when asked.

 ## Usage